code-423n4/2023-01-rabbithole/README.md

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*

 # Quest Protocol